-Gas water heaters are in about 60 million homes, and electric waters heaters are in around 45 million.
+Gas water heaters are in about 60 million homes, and electric water heaters are in around 45 million.
 That amounts to a lot of money spent each year on hot water costs.
 At Speedy Water Heaters, we want to help you save money.

 There are many things you can do.
-Some of the bigger money saving options include converting over to solar powered water heaters or you can install an “on demand” water heater for upwards of 30% in efficiency savings.
+Some of the bigger money-saving options include converting over to solar-powered water heaters or you can install an “on-demand” water heater for upwards of 30% in efficiency savings.

 Fill a bucket in your shower.
-If it takes less than 20 seconds to reach 1 gallon, install a low-flow shower head.
+If it takes less than 20 seconds to reach 1 gallon, install a low-flow showerhead.
 You’ll save both heat and water.
 These are very inexpensive and can save you a lot of money over time.
 You can find them at any Lowes or Home Depot.

-Since you aren’t always awake or at home, install a timer on your electric water heater that turns it off while you’re asleep or keeps it off during peak hours -- especially if you sign up for time-of-use pricing.
+Since you aren’t always awake or at home, install a timer on your electric water heater that turns it off while you’re asleep or keeps it off during peak hours — especially if you sign up for time-of-use pricing.

-4. Fix leaky faucets.
+4. Fix Leaky Faucets

 One drop per second adds up to a dollar a month on the heating bill.
-Faucet kits, cartridges and washers are simple to install.
+Faucet kits, cartridges, and washers are simple to install.

-5. Take showers instead of baths.
+5. Take Showers Instead of Baths

-A 5 minute shower with a slow flow shower head only uses 10 gallons of hot water.
+A 5-minute shower with a slow flow showerhead only uses 10 gallons of hot water.
 That’s half as much as a bath.